 “I practically failed everything,” she said.
 “I really didn’t want to do school, but my dad always wanted me to go and for us kids to finish school and do something with our lives.”

 Once Tovar became a mother, she understood exactly how her father felt.
-So much so that she is on track to graduate in 2018 with a degree she is earning online — a Bachelor of Applied Arts and Sciences (BAAS) from Lamar University.
+So much so that she is on track to graduate in 2018 with a degree she is earning online — a Bachelor of Applied Arts and Sciences (BAAS) from Lamar University (now called the BS in University Studies program).
 She will become the first person in her family to earn a college degree.

 “To be able to show that to your kids “¦ you have to at least try,” Tovar said.
 “That’s my biggest motivation.
 I want to be able to push my son [Abraham] to go to school because I know how important it is now.
 If I don’t have a degree, how can I sit there and say, ‘You’re going to try.’
 He kind of made me grow up a little bit.”